 2. SENSORY FRIENDLY MEAL OPTIONS

-In the initial stages of recovery, we recommend building a profile of different foods that are ‘safe’ for you.
+In the initial stages of recovery, we recommend building a profile of different foods that feel safe for you.

-This looks like choosing foods you used to love, ones that didn’t prompt any sensory overload.
-With time and support, you can continue to expand your diet to include some more options.
-The support of a Dietitian can help with this.
+This often begins with choosing foods you used to enjoy, particularly those that did not prompt any sensory overload.
+Over time, and with the right support, you can gradually expand your diet to include more options.
+The support of a dietitian can be especially helpful in guiding this process.

 3. COMMUNICATION